 Greetings HOPWA Grantees, Project Sponsors, and Friends,

 OHH will continue to elevate housing as a structural intervention in ending the HIV/AIDS epidemic in the United States.
 We are renewing our efforts in the fight to end the HIV/AIDS epidemic this World AIDS Day.
-I hope you will join us and renew your effort to end the HIV/AIDS epidemic in your community.
+We hope you will join us and renew your effort to end the HIV/AIDS epidemic in your community.